Climate Action Plan

 Upstream emissions:

-- -22% by 2030 intensity reduction of emissions related to purchased materials associated with road infrastructure development, maintenance and operation vs 2019 baseline (tCO2e/mln km travelled) - target SBTi validated
+• -22% by 2030 intensity reduction of emissions related to purchased materials associated with road infrastructure development, maintenance and operation vs 2019 baseline (tCO2e/mln km travelled) - target SBTi validated

 Other emissions:

-- -22% by 2030 intensity reduction of emissions related to the accessibility of passengers at the airports vs 2019 baseline (KgCO2e/passenger)
+• -30% by 2030 intensity reduction of indirect emissions (scope 3) of Fiumicino airport vs 2019 baseline (KgCO2e/passenger)

 Mundys cooperates with public decision-makers and partners to contribute via our industry knowledge, assets, experience and innovation capabilities to accelerate decarbonization of the transport industry, thereby contrasting climate change in line with the Paris Agreement.